KareddyPavithra/State_Student_Management/README.md

 * University admin either admits or rejects the student.
 * Once the student is enrolled, the student can access the student dashboard.
 *

+## Screenshots

+Take a look at our application with a few screenshots: